radeqq007/radeqq007/README.md

 <p align="left">
 If you ask my friends to describe me with 3 words they'd say: quiet, bookworm, nerd.
- My journey with programming started around 3 years ago, altough I began to think about it more seriously 2 years ago.
+ My journey with programming started around 3 years ago with python.
 Currently, I'm mostly working on front-end apps with HTML, CSS and JavaScript.
 However, I'm open to learning new technologies.
 </p>

 <p align="left">
-In my free time I'm usually buried in books, or indulging in my favorite TV shows — mainly Gravity Falls.
+In my free time I'm usually buried in books, or indulging in my favorite TV shows — primarily Gravity Falls.
 </p>

 ## 💼 Skills